mlpack/mlpack/doc/tutorials/movement_recognition.md

 ### What are we building

-We are building a machine learning based human movement recognition to detect movements such as  walking, sitting, squats, and climbing stairs.
+We are building a machine learning based human movement recognition pipline to detect movements such as walking, sitting, squats, and climbing stairs.
 This is enabled by using a 9 Degree of Freedom inertial sensor that is read over an I2C bus.
 The collected data is cut into windows, and then fed into a Fast Fourier Transform in order to extract the features from each collected windows.